anvayajmera/anvayajmera/README.md

     *   Engineered a near-space payload with **AI stabilization** and spectroscopy for atmospheric data collection.
 Designed custom hardware and collected initial datasets for research.
 (Awarded $1000+, Top 10% to attend New England Sci Tech launch)
 *   **[BRHS Board of Education Website Development]**
     *   As an intern, contributing to the **development of the official BRHS Board of Education website**, by considering student body input.

-### 🌐 Leadership & Impact

-Beyond the code, I'm passionate about driving change:

-*   **UN Youth Leader (Dynamic Teen Coalition):** Advocating for youth STEM education and digital equity at UN forums.
-Submitted policy proposals to Vint Cerf and presented youth-led solutions at the UN ECOSOC Youth Forum to hundreds of attendees.
-*   **Co-Founder, Coders Over Borders:** Leading a team of 30 across multiple countries, providing coding education and curriculum to over 800 international students.
-Secured significant funding and recognition from organizations like PBS.
-*   **NPO STEM Youth Director (Siblings Keeper):** Built a **full-stack system** to allow for a resource-sharing initiative (YSWS) that distributes Arduino kits to teens globally, directly advancing SDG 4.

 ### 🌱 Looking Ahead